 Flame of Hope, Memorial in London, Ontario, Canada.

-The Flame of Hope is a stone monument with a burning flame at the entrance of Banting House National Historic Site in downtown London.
-The memorial marks the location where insulin research began.
+The Flame of Hope is a stone monument with a gas-fed flame that stands at the entrance to Banting House National Historic Site in downtown London, Ontario, Canada.
+The monument was placed directly in front of the house where Frederick Banting first developed his ideas about insulin.

 The community of curious travelers